 Shopping Frankfurt’s festive market requires stamina, and that’s one of the reasons why the foods sold here are so enticing.
 Cookies, candies, roasted almonds, sausages and currywurst, and spiced wine served hot (called glühwein; pronounced “glue-vine”) beckon browsers to sample along the way—or to take home Christmas delicacies.

-I had a delightful time on the tour, which focused on Römer Square, the heart of the market—and the prettiest area (it was reconstructed to its medieval glory after it was almost completely leveled by bombs during WWII).
-I learned a great deal about Frankfurt’s delectables (details below) and rode on the vintage merry-go-round (somewhat less appealing to me because it played country-western songs).
+In 2013, I had a delightful time on one of th tours, which focused on food booths located in Römer Square, the heart of the market—and the prettiest area.
+(It was reconstructed to its medieval glory after it was almost completely leveled by bombs during WWII.)
+I learned a great deal about Frankfurt’s delectables (details below) and rode on the vintage merry-go-round.

-And to cap off the tour, my mostly German-speaking group warmed up with a hot cup of mulled wine and admired the 100-foot-tall spruce Christmas tree decorated with 5,000 lights and 500 red ribbons.
+To cap off the tour, my mostly German-speaking group warmed up with a hot cup of mulled wine and admired the exquisite, 100-foot-tall spruce Christmas tree decorated with 5,000 lights and 500 red ribbons.

-A mug of this hot, mulled wine, either white or red, really takes the chill off the evening, and the wooden huts (called stuben) that serve this holiday beverage are the hub of the Christmas market.
-Around glühwein stands, people stand ten deep around tables, especially after dark when the temperatures get colder.
+A mug of this hot, mulled wine, either white or red, really takes the chill off the evening, and the wooden huts (called stuben in German) where this holiday beverage is served are the hub of the Christmas market.
+Around glühwein stands, people sometimes stand ten deep around tables, especially after dark when the night temperatures get colder.

 I loved how the steamy cup of glühwein fogged up my glasses and warmed my hands.
 In Frankfurt, the glühwein mugs are in the Bembel style, the blue-floral pattern that dates back centuries.

 There’s glühwein made of either red or white wine.
-In Frankfurt, I had a slight preference to the white, but naturally I tried them both.
-They packed plenty of alcoholic punch, so I never ventured to have one with a shot of liquor in it.
+In Frankfurt, I had a slight preference for the white, but naturally I tried them both.
+They packed plenty of alcoholic punch, so I never ventured to have one with a shot of liquor in it—though it’s available!

 However, the Nuremburg-style lebkuchen I sampled—made from a centuries-old recipe—was chewy, dense, and far less sweet than gingerbread.
 It’s a blend of nutty, spicy, citrusy flavors, and it’s glazed with sugar and has a communion-wafer bottom.

 I confess that I sampled my lebkuchen at my hotel and washed it down with some Kessler German sparkling wine.
-I was more than satisfied.
+I was more than satisfied, even though it didn’t taste like the gingerbread I expected.

 3. Mead (honey wine)